Delhi High Court rejects pleas challenging Rakesh Asthana's appointment as Delhi Police Commissioner

-The Delhi High Court on Tuesday dismissed petitions challenging the appointment of Gujarat-cadre IPS officer Rakesh Asthana as Delhi Police Commissioner and extension of his service by a year.
+The Delhi High Court on Tuesday dismissed a plea challenging the appointment of Gujarat-cadre IPS officer Rakesh Asthana as Delhi police commissioner.

+A bench of Chief Justice D N Patel and Justice Jyoti Singh rejected the petition filed by advocate Sadre Alam, along with an intervention application by NGO 'Centre for Public Interest Litigation' argued by advocate Prashant Bhushan.

+The High Court had reserved its judgement in the matter on September 27.

 Watch the latest DH Videos here: